-The registration of a trade mark license under a licence agreement is required.
-Failure to register the trade mark licence will result in it being invalid against third parties.
+The registration of a trade mark licence under a licence agreement is required.
+Failure to register the trade mark licence will result in the licence being invalid against third parties.

 The registration of a copyright licence, including over a registered software or database, is not required.
 However, the copyright licence must be made in writing.